Zuck, Bezos, Cook: Who takes the fall in D.C.’s antitrust games?

 The bear, in this case, is Washington: a disorganized mess of partisans and publicity-seekers temporarily united in opposition to Silicon Valley.
 Republicans, convinced that conservative voices are being suppressed on social media, want a pound of flesh.
 Democrats want justice.
 For the Big Four, there’s no safe harbor from the antitrust storm.

 The hearing itself was more circus than bread, but America’s new Rockefellers have reason to worry.
-Assuming the polls hold, when Joe Biden wins in November, he’ll owe a debt of gratitude to the left wing of the Democratic party.
+Assuming the polls hold, when Joe Biden wins in November, he’ll owe a debt of gratitude to the left wing of the Democratic Party.
 Unlike in 2016, when Bernie Sanders supporters sat on their hands and paved the way for Donald Trump, every major progressive has embraced Biden’s candidacy.
 Biden’s going to owe a lot of people who want to see Silicon Valley cut down to size.

 Sure, I may be bad, but I’m not as bad as the next guy.”